mcm223/dwa15-spring2018/misc/interface.md

 + There should be a consistent and logical ordering in the size/presentation of headers.
 + All links should be distinguished from regular text in some clear way (underlined, a different font color, etc.)
 + In most cases, button values should be changed from the default (i.e. `Submit`) to reinforce the action being taken (e.g. `Save changes`, `Place order`)
++ Any form inputs that are required should be labeled as such; exceptions are made for small forms where all inputs are required (e.g. a log in form)
++ Any form inputs that have non-obvious requirements should be labeled as such.
+For example, if a password must be at least 6 characters long, let the user know this in the form interface.
+Do not wait until the user has submitted the form to let them know about the requirement via your validation reporting.
 + Always provide feedback&mdash; your interface should speak to your user, letting them know when their actions are right, wrong, or misunderstood.
 + Error messages and confirmation messages should stand out from the content of the rest of the page so they don't go unnoticed.
     + Error messages should be some variation of red.